- 859-323-6680 (Office)

 An additional area of investigation into bradyzoite biology centers on dissecting the role of amylopectin, an insoluble starch-like polymer of glucose that is the hallmark of bradyzoites.
 In a project with the laboratory of Dr. Matthew Gentry (Dept. of Mol.
 Cell.
 Biochem), we are currently dissecting the enzymology of AG turnvoer to establish the role of this storage polymer in the progression of the chronic infection.
 Given that AG patterns within bradyzoites are highly variable, we posit that the stored glucose may be a key metabolite powering the replicaiton of bradyzoites.
 We currently have a R21 to address the role of AG in the chronic infection pending consideration for funding.

 The identification of bradyzoties as replicating entities led us to investigated the cell cycle in the chronic infection and its regulation.
 We focused on the contributon of cell cycle regulated Ovarian TUmor (OTU) family deubiquitinases.
 Our work (Dhara and Sinai mSphere 2016) establised that specific ubiqutin linkage modifications exhibited dynamic changes during the cell cycle while defining the biochemical and enzymological properties of TgOTUD3A.
 The targeted abalation of TgOTUD3A presented a remarkbale phenotype indicating a complex role in the regulation of the cell cycle architecture whereby mutants exhibited high fidelity replication using alternate replicaiton strategies (schizogony and endopolygeny) in addition to the normal endodyogeny (Dhara et al. mBio 2017).
 In addtion these mutants appear to be developmentally abberant as they express markers of the chronic infection as well as induce the expression of genes associated with the sexual cycle.
 The secodn major focus of the lab is to establish the molecular basis for these developmental abberations that appear to link the control of the cell cyle to the life cycle.
-We currently have an R21 proposal pending to address aspects of these complex phenotypes with additional grants under development.
+We currently have an R21 proposal pending, which has secured what is likely to be a fundable score to aspects of these complex phenotypes.
+Should the proposal be funded at NIH council (in October 2019), we expect funding to commence in December 2019.
+Additional grants proposals for this area of investigation are under development.

 Earlier work in the laboatory had focused on the pathogen-host interaction with the characterization of host cell pathways manipualted by the parasite to establish a productive infection. we are now exploring the role of ubiqutin/ autophagy mediated mechanisms prevalent in the Interferon resposne in human cells and potential parasite countermeasures to neutralize these defenses.
 The laboratory had also focused on the dissection of the role of autophagy as a regulated cell death pathway in the parasite.
 This is remarkable for a single cell organism and is likely to be exploitable in the development of drugs against Toxoplasma as well as Plasmodium, the agent of malaria.